Professional Agile Leadership Essentials™ Training

-Professional Agile Leadership Certification
+Professional Scrum Certification

 All participants completing the Professional Agile Leadership - Essentials course will receive a password to attempt the Professional Agile Leadership I (PAL I) certification assessment.
 PAL-E class participants who attempt the PAL I assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost.

 Take a Professional Scrum Class